whiteblock/genesis-examples/substrate/README.md

 When the build completes and the container runs, close it.
 We have provided a default chain specification `customSpec.json` in this repository which is based on the template generated using the command below.
 You can use your own by replacing it.
-To use the included scripts, make sure to use the filename `customSpec.json`.
+To use the included scripts for injecting generated `grandpa` and `aura` keys, make sure your custom chain spec is still named `customSpec.json`.

     ./substrate-node-template/target/release/node-template build-spec --disable-default-bootnode --chain local > customSpec.json